How to install Netstat on CentOS 8

 netstat -anp

-Use -nr option with netstat command to display route details.
+Use the -nr option with the netstat command to display route details.

 netstat -nr